Apr 04, 2026

 Management Emphasis Areas in Criminal Justice Administration

-Partners in Corrections Equivalency Program
+Partners in Correction Equivalency Program

 Criminal Justice graduate faculty have developed an equivalency program for MSCJ students that can receive up to nine (9) graduate hours of college credit for management training received through the National Institute of Corrections.